Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: numerical setup

 where $\theta^i$, $i=1,2,...,$ are the parameters of the EMRIs.
 The covariance matrix, which represents only the Cramer-Rao bound, can be obtained as

 The marginal uncertainty $\sigma_i$ for the $i-$th parameter can be derived as

 Then, the likelihood $p(d_i|\vec\theta)$ can be approximated by a multivariate normal distribution with follows

 The FIM-predicted uncertainties in the estimation of the EMRI parameters are given in Fig.\ref{fig:ParaEsti}.
+In this figure, the $y$-axis represents the predicted error distributions, while the $x$-axis represents the SNR.
+The upper plot corresponds to the detector-frame MBH mass and the lower plot corresponds to the redshift.
+From this figure, we can find that for sources that can be detected with both AKS and AKK waveforms, the precision of parameter estimation is better with AKK waveforms, as the evolution time is longer.
+However, there is a large portion of events that can be detected with AKK waveforms but do not have enough SNR when using AKS waveforms.
+The high precision achieved with AKK waveforms is diluted by these relatively low SNR events.
+More detailed explanations can be found in \cite{Fan:2020zhy} and \cite{Lyu:2023ctt}.

-In this figure, the $y$-axis represents the parameters of the redshift and the MBH mass, while the $x$-axis represents the predicted error distributions.
-Fig.\ref{fig:ParaEsti} demonstrates that TianQin can estimate the EMRI parameters with high precision, indicating that the likelihood $p(d_i|\vec\theta)$ is highly concentrated and closely aligned with the true parameters.
+With the results shown in Fig.\ref{fig:ParaEsti}, the 1-$\sigma$ posterior distribution for those events in the detectable catalog can be obtained.
+The results demonstrate that TianQin can estimate the EMRI parameters with high precision, indicating that the likelihood $p(d_i|\vec\theta)$ is highly concentrated and closely aligned with the true parameters.
+The precision is calculated with the redshift mass $M_z$ in the detector-frame, which is related by $M\cdot(1+z)$ to the MBH mass sampled from the population model.